Prowler2/Brave-Browser-GPO-Policy/README.md

 As of release v1.3 (Feb 2020), Brave now has its own dedicated policy space in the registry separate from Chromium and Chrome.

-On Windows, the location of Brave registry policy is:
+On Windows, the location of Brave in the registry is:

  ###### Brave release 1.2 and older
 `HKLM\SOFTWARE\Policies\Chromium`